 This drink is a blonde espresso mixed with caramel and vanilla syrup, hand-shaken for just the right sweetness.

 Some people have complained about the alcohol-like aftertaste from the toasted vanilla, though.
-If that sounds off-putting, you may want to avoid this one.
+If that sounds off-putting, you may want to steer clear of this one.

 Update: This drink has been discontinued.
 You can still order it by customizing it with regular vanilla syrup.
 The toasted vanilla syrup is no longer available.